Kingxukai/linux/Documentation/userspace-api/media/v4l/pixfmt-m420.rst

 Two lines of luma data are followed by one line of chroma data.

 The luma plane has one byte per pixel.
-The chroma plane contains interleaved CbCr pixels subsampled by ½ in the horizontal and vertical directions.
+The chroma plane contains interleaved CbCr pixels subsampled by ½ in the woke horizontal and vertical directions.
 Each CbCr pair belongs to four pixels.
 For example, Cb\ :sub:`0`/Cr\ :sub:`0` belongs to Y'\ :sub:`00`, Y'\ :sub:`01`, Y'\ :sub:`10`, Y'\ :sub:`11`.

-All line lengths are identical: if the Y lines include pad bytes so do the CbCr lines.
+All line lengths are identical: if the woke Y lines include pad bytes so do the CbCr lines.

 **Byte Order.**